paulb00th/galapagos/content/en/our-diving/our-diving.md

 <p>Commit to the 2-4 hours of engagement required for the eLearning component of the course, and the 1-2 days of instructor led training</p>
 </blockquote>

-Learn more about the [Enriched Air course](https://www.padi.com/courses/enriched-air-diver)
+Learn more about the [Enriched Air course](https://www.padi.com/courses/enriched-air-diver) *note, this link opens an external page.*

 **If you would like to book our Enriched Air course, please [Contact Us](/contact?message=Enquiry%20about%20EnrichedAir%20Course).**